The Automatic Stay

 There are a very few exceptions to the automatic stay.
 The collection of ongoing support is a major one.
 Also, in a situation where the debtor had a case pending that was dismissed within the one year preceding the filing of the bankruptcy, the stay is limited to 30 days unless the debtor receives a Court Order Extending the Automatic stay.

 If there was more than one case pending that was dismissed during the one year preceding the bankruptcy filing, however, then the stay does not go into effect unless the debtor moves the court for an Order Imposing the Automatic Stay.
-Both Nick Inman and Linda Littlefield have successfully filed both kinds of motions, and are familiar with the kind of evidence that the judges in Dallas and Plano want in order to either extend or impose the automatic stay.
+Linda Littlefield has successfully filed both kinds of motions, and is familiar with the kind of evidence that the judges in Dallas and Plano want in order to either extend or impose the automatic stay.

 After you file for bankruptcy, creditors are not allowed to contact you about collecting the debt.
 If a creditor contacts you, you should document the date, time, and manner of the violation.
 In some cases, the violations are so flagrant that your bankruptcy attorney can file an adversary proceeding to stop the creditors from violating the automatic stay.